getsentry/sentry-native/README.md

 - `SENTRY_INTEGRATION_QT` (Default: OFF):
   Builds the Qt integration, which turns Qt log messages into breadcrumbs.

-- `SENTRY_BREAKPAD_SYSTEM` / `SENTRY_CRASHPAD_SYSTEM` (Default: OFF):
+- `SENTRY_BREAKPAD_SYSTEM` (Default: OFF):
-  This instructs the build system to use system-installed breakpad or crashpad libraries instead of using the in-tree version.
-This is generally not recommended for crashpad, as sentry uses a patched version that has attachment support.
+  This instructs the build system to use system-installed breakpad libraries instead of using the in-tree version.
-  This is being worked on upstream as well, and a future version might work with an unmodified crashpad version as well.

 | Feature    | Windows | macOS | Linux | Android | iOS |
 | ---------- | ------- | ----- | ----- | ------- | --- |